flagsoft/yellow-developers/content/1-en/4-help/how-to-make-a-blog.md

 ## Writing blog pages

 Have a look inside your `content` folder, there's the blog folder with all your blog pages.
 Open the file `2013-04-07-blog-example.md`.
 You'll see settings and text of the page.
 You can change `Title` and other [settings](markdown-cheat-sheet#settings) at the top of a page.
+Below that you can use [Markdown](markdown-cheat-sheet).
 Here's an example:

 ```
 ---